There are two wolves fighting in each man’s heart. One is darkness, the other is light. Which wolf wins? The one you feed.

 There are many more reasons why Trump dominates our media streams than his media strategy (or lack thereof as the case may be).
 Possibly the most salient is the threat he poses to the media and its stakeholders, though it may be the case that Trump is savvy enough to manipulate this too.

-But while many of Farrell's "paths" which "converge" on the man are out of our control, many more are.
+But while many of Farrell's "paths" which "converge" on the man are out of our control, many more are well within our control.
 From the media we consume, to the conversations we have, and the concerns we choose to stress about (as opposed to agentically prepare ourselves for).
 What's clear is that a psychic predator is quite different from a physical predator.

 A psychic predator is a predator you choose.